 Thanks to EQ Bank for sponsoring this episode of Explore FI Canada.
-The EQ Bank Savings Plus Account reimagines banking by offering an everyday 2.45% interest rate, plus the flexibility of a checking account, along with unlimited transactions, no everyday banking fees, no minimum balances and fast, cheap and fully transparent international money transfers and more—all from one account.
+The EQ Bank Savings Plus Account reimagines banking by offering a competitive everyday interest rate, plus the flexibility of a checking account, along with free transactions, no everyday banking fees, no minimum balances and fast, cheap and fully transparent international money transfers and more—all from a single account.
 Visit exploreficanada.ca/eqbank to learn more.

 Hi, everyone, and welcome to the podcast.
 If this is your first time listening, this is a bi-weekly show where we discuss FI in Canada, where FI stands for financial independence.
 FI by its very definition is the act of saving enough money and investment accounts where you’ll earn enough passive income generated from these investments that you can cover your yearly expenses so much so that you no longer need your full time job to sustain your everyday spending.

 The two most popular options for investing: in the stock market through index ETFs, or in the rental real estate market by becoming a landlord.
 We’ll cover these options and the math behind them in future installments of FI School.
 But for today, we’re going through the basic philosophy of FI and why we’re taking this journey.